Can you go solar with a low credit score?

 Your credit score is separate from your credit report, but it's determined by many of the items in your credit report.
 So, when you get a copy of your credit report, it won't include your credit score.
 You can get your credit score for free in a few ways, including:

-• Many credit cards will now show your credit score for free, as well as offering credit monitoring.
+• Many credit cards will show your credit score for free, as well as offer credit monitoring.

 • Credit Sesame provides a free TransUnion credit score on their website.

-As more homeowners install solar panels and the cost to go solar continues to drop, more loan and financing options are also becoming available.
+As more homeowners go solar and the cost to install solar panels continues to drop, more loan and financing options are becoming available.
 If you don’t have good credit, you can look into loans from credit unions, which tend to have better interest rates and terms overall, or consider a home equity loan or home equity line of credit (HELOC), both of which allow you to borrow against the equity you've built up in your home.

 You can also look into green banks specifically, which exist “to maximize clean energy adoption.”
 They often have lower interest rates, longer loan terms, and zero-down payment loans for homeowners looking to go solar.